zhongyuchen/few-shot-text-classification/README.md

 ## Reference

-This is an PyTorch implementation of the paper [Induction Networks for Few-Shot Text Classification](https://arxiv.org/abs/1902.10482v2).
+This is an PyTorch implementation of IJCNLP 2019 paper [Induction Networks for Few-Shot Text Classification](https://arxiv.org/abs/1902.10482v2).

 ## Few-shot Classification